bordjoski/zkp-fsh/README.md

 `const serialized = agreement.toJSON();`\
 `const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized);`

 Optionaly, agreement can be configured to use custom base/radix and alphabet during conversion process.
-Default base is `10` and default alphabet is `0123456789abcdefghijklmnopqrstuvwxyz`.
-If used, configuration must be done manualy both on Client and Verifier side to be able to deserialize data.
+Default base is `10` and default alphabet is `0123456789abcdefghijklmnopqrstuvwxyz`.\
+If used, configuration must be done manualy both on Client and Verifier side to be able to deserialize data.\
 Configuration details is not included in serialized Agreement.
 For example:

 `const agreement = await zkpfsh.Agreement.generateAgreement();`\
-`agreement.configure(2, '#%');`\
+`const config = { base: 2, alphabet: '#%' };`\
+`agreement.configure(config);`\
 `const serialized = agreement.toJSON();`\
-`const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized, 2, '#%');`
+`const recreatedAgreement = zkpfsh.Agreement.fromJSON(serialized, config);`

 By doing this, all data produced by Client or Verifier will use the same base and alphabet.